 Wow, this app is great!
 Kids (nearly any age) will love the loud and raucous interactive pieces.
 Some are even randomized, so you never can tell what will pop up or out at you.
 Touch the animals to hear their sounds and sometimes, some crazy noises.
 Slingshot cats away from the dogs.
 You just never can tell what you will find in this book.

 This 3D pop-up digital version of Eric Carle’s classic is a must-see to believe.
 The ebook features not only the hungry caterpillar, but characters from several of Carle’s other books, as well.
 There are interactive games and puzzles on every page.
 Kids will love it!

 The app is free to download and try.
-There are in-app purchase options for ninety-nine cents, the complete story book for $2.99, or unlock everything for $4.99.
+There are in-app purchase options for $0.99, the complete story book for $2.99, and you can unlock everything for $4.99.

 Here’s a freebie from the early childhood expert developers at Duck Duck Moose.
 The app is gorgeous and will help children learn to name animals, emotions, actions, and more.
 They will learn about positions in space and sounds, too.
 This is an award-winner that you won’t want to miss.
 And it’s free!

 This app is a sequel to the popular “Monster at the End of this Book” from a few years back.
 Grover works hard to invent ever more silly ways to keep readers away from the monster at the end of the book, and Elmo asks for the reader’s help to sneak by him anyway.
 There are fun interactions on each page and the action gets sillier and sillier.
 The app features word highlighting for beginning readers, too.